meliksahozceyhan/iyzico-challenge/README.md

 The challenge is a Java11 + Spring Boot project which uses H2 as the database.

-# Question 1: Flight Booking System
+# Answer 1: Flight Booking System

-Most of iyzico's merchants sell products or services online.
-Flight ticket is one of these services.
-For flight booking system the necessary REST services are listed below.
-We kindly ask you to implement them.

-## Requirements

-* Flight -> adding, removing and updating
+* [FlightController](src/main/java/com/iyzico/challenge/controller/FlightController.java),  adding, removing and updating for Flight Entity, also returns the list of flights with available seats.
 * Seat for existing flight -> adding, removing or updating services.
 * Flight/Seat listing service which returns flight name, description, available seats and price.
 * Payment service for the end user to buy their selected seat.